AET-DevOps25/team-server-down/client/README.md

 We used Next.js with typescript as our primary framework for building the application, and for the UI components, we utilized the ShadCn and tailwind to create a consistent and modern user interface.

-## Development with Docker

-In order to start the client, server and genai run the below command

-`docker compose up`

- and in order to build do

-`docker compose up --build`

 ## Development without Docker